CS-433/ml-project-2-xgradingboosting/README.md

 TLDR: Go the [src](src/) dir and follow the steps.

 ### Setup
-To run the code you have multiple options.
-For both you have to install the requirements file by executing `pip install -r requirements.txt`.
+To run the code on your local machine you have to install the requirements file by executing `pip install -r requirements.txt`.

+#### Run local

+Most of the code can be run on your local machine, you just have to clone the git repository.
+However, we strongly recommend to execute the [0.1_download_satellite_colab](src/1_feature_generation/0.1_download_satellite_colab.ipynb) and [1.1_cnn colab.ipynb](src/1_feature_generation/1.1_cnn colab.ipynb) on Google Colab.
+The benefit here is, you directly using tools like [Google Earth Engine](https://earthengine.google.com/) and [Pytorch](https://pytorch.org/), in addition you can use the GPU's to reduce significantly the computation time.
+Also note that running the CNN requires at least 28GB of RAM.

 #### Google Colab

-You can use Google Colab to setup a SSH connection and connect your IDE or Editor with your Google Colab machine and work remotely.
-The benefit here is, you directly using tools like [Google Earth Engine](https://earthengine.google.com/) and [Pytorch](https://pytorch.org/).
-Also you can use the GPU's.
-To setup the SSH connection follow the steps:

-1. Get a free [ngork](https://ngrok.com/) account and copy your API keys.
-2. Open the [colab_ssh](colab_ssh.ipynb) in your Colab session and execute it.
-3. Open your IDE and change the SSH settings to the one given in the last cell of the [colab_ssh](colab_ssh.ipynb) and connect to the machine.
-4. Now you should have remote access.
-You can install git using apt and the Python Extension in your IDE, to execute Jupyter Notebooks.

-#### Run local

-Of course you can run the code on your local machine.
-We strongly recommend to execute the [0.1_download_satellite_colab](src/1_feature_generation/0_download_satellite.ipynb) and [1.1_cnn colab.ipynb](src/1_feature_generation/0.1_download_satellite_colab.ipynb) on Google Colab.
+You can directly run a Jupyter Notebook from a GitHub project.
+To do so, follow the steps:

+1. Open Google Colab and click on "Open the notebook"
+2. This opens a box with different tabs, go on GitHub and connect your GitHub account
+3. Once connected, you have access to the drop-down menu of your Git repositories.
+Search the project "predicting-poverty-through-time" and the list of files in the repository will be displayed.
+4. Open the one you want to run

 ### LSMS

 We are using the surveys of the WorldBank as our true gold standart.
 You have to download the [LSMS surveys](https://microdata.worldbank.org/index.php/catalog/lsms) more or less manually.
-However we automated the process partly.
+However the process is partly automated.
 You can find the code in [0_lsms_processing](src/0_lsms_processing/).

 - [0_download_country_codes](src/0_lsms_processing/0_download_country_codes.ipynb): Download the country codes for all Sub Saharian African countries from the WorldBank API to use the same country codes.
 - [1_check_lsms_availability](src/0_lsms_processing/1_check_lsms_availability.ipynb): Checks the availability of the LSMS for the given countries.